filipposobrijanu/flavr-website-app/README.md

 ---

-### ✨ Core Features
+### Core Features

-* **Bayesian Rating System:** Uses an advanced statistical ranking algorithm (similar to IMDb) to calculate weighted ratings, preventing new or low-volume entries with a few 5-star reviews from unfairly skewing the top leaderboards.
+* **Bayesian Rating System:** Uses an advanced statistical ranking algorithm to calculate weighted ratings, preventing new or low-volume entries with a few 5-star reviews from unfairly skewing the top leaderboards.
-* **Granular Owner Dashboard:** A secure control panel enabling verified restaurant owners to manage operational parameters such as operating hours, accurate geolocations, and dynamic business data.
-* **Role-Based Access Control (RBAC):** Strict server-side authorization patterns that isolate administrative routes, ensuring only authenticated and verified owners can execute mutations on their business profiles.
 * **Review Management & Engagement:** Facilitates community trust by allowing verified owners to officially respond to user-generated feedback and address customer reviews.

 ---

-### 🛠️ Tech Stack
+### Tech Stack

 **Frontend Framework & Architecture**
 <p align="left">